Chapter Sixty Five

-“It is intimidating to give up everything.
+“It is intimidating to give up the familiar.
 Humans want to cling to their possessions and beliefs.
 The idea of shedding everything, including the self, to allow the true self to emerge isn't in the cards for most people.
 They want assurances there is a prize at the end.”

 Gijo laughs, “So it is.
-The state of human nature everywhere, not Japan, not America or China.”
+The state of human nature everywhere, not just Japan, America or China.”